Assistive technology: Mobility impairments

+There are several types of assistive devices.

 Wheelchairs

+A manual or motorized wheelchair is a chair with attached wheels that allow a person who cannot walk, due to illness, injury, or disability, to move around.
 Wheelchairs are devices that can be manually propelled or electrically propelled, and that include a seating system and are designed to be a substitute for the normal mobility that most people have.
 Wheelchairs and other mobility devices allow people to perform mobility-related activities of daily living which include feeding, toileting, dressing, grooming, and bathing.
 The devices come in a number of variations where they can be propelled either by hand or by motors where the occupant uses electrical controls to manage motors and seating control actuators through a joystick, sip-and-puff control, head switches or other input devices.
 Often there are handles behind the seat for someone else to do the pushing or input devices for caregivers.
 Wheelchairs are used by people for whom walking is difficult or impossible due to illness, injury, or disability.
 Ambulatory wheelchair users may also use other devices, such as walkers.

 Newer advancements in wheelchair design enable wheelchairs to climb stairs, go off-road or propel using segway technology or additional add-ons like handbikes or power assists.